varnishcache-friends/varnish3to4/README.md

 ### Notes

+1. Comments in VCL are treated as code and as such references within will be rewritten.
-1. Varnish 4.1 and above.
+2. Varnish 4.1 and above.
-2. This change is optional in 4.1 but mandatory starting with 5.0.
+3. This change is optional in 4.1 but mandatory starting with 5.0.